 We promote the role of digital education in inclusive and innovative teaching practices, as identified by the University's Digital Education Strategy 2023-27.

 There are many other drivers for considering the embedding of digital tools, ranging from streamlining administrative processes, developing staff and students’ confidence and digital literacies, improving access to formative feedback or encouraging students to collaborate with peers.

 This consultancy opportunity is focussed on identifying the activities and interventions that will make a real difference to staff and students, embedding digital technologies, processes and pedagogies to ensure they are working effectively and helping you achieve your goals.

 In this context, and recognising all parts of the University have different needs, we will work with divisions, departments or course teams, and in partnership with your students, to solve a strategic challenge, address an already identified requirement, or support an emerging opportunity underpinned by digital education tools and approaches.

-If you are interested in working with us on embedding digital education within your course or programme, please complete the expression of interest form by the due dates below:
+If you are interested in working with us on embedding digital education within your course or programme, please contact us to organise a 'pre-meet' to discuss your requirements before completing our expression of interest form by the due dates below.